Original article published at Advisor Perspectives

 A large bond allocation has long been the staple diversification tool for advisors to hedge market risk in their equity portfolios – especially for clients nearing retirement.
 In high-yield environments, this is an excellent tool.
 Advisors can either hold the bonds to maturity and benefit from the high fixed income yield, or they can sell the bonds as yields decrease, thereby allowing for capital appreciation on the assets.
 In a high-yield environment, bonds are great assets by themselves, independent of the diversification benefits they provide.

-Low yields don’t justify the AUM fees advisors charge on them.
-Furthermore, the high ordinary income taxes owed on bond gains makes the net, after-tax, after-advisory fee yields for the client abysmal – particularly if this client is the ideal HNW client in a high tax bracket.
-In the low-yield environment we’re in, after the client pays taxes and fees, he or she makes significantly less for owning the asset and taking all the interest, credit, and liquidity risk than the RIA earns for managing them.
+However, for HNW clients in high tax brackets, most of the benefit of bond yields are lost due to taxes.
+The high ordinary income taxes owed on bond gains makes the net, after-tax, after-advisory fee yields for the client abysmal – particularly if this client is the ideal HNW client in a high tax bracket.
+When we account for inflation, taxes, and advisory fees, HNW clients owning bonds often make significantly less for owning the asset and taking all the interest, credit, and liquidity risk than the RIA earns for managing them.

 Net After-Tax, After-Advisory Fee Client Bond Returns vs RIA AUM fees